TraitzTech/.github/README.md

 Our Name:

 The name "Traitz" reflects our origin as a venture founded by three individuals, each bringing unique perspectives and skills to the table.
-Since our inception, we've evolved into a robust team comprising eight talented individuals, each embodying distinct character traits that contribute to our collective success.
+Since our inception, we've evolved into a robust team comprising talented individuals, each embodying distinct character traits that contribute to our collective success.

 ## Website